SatyaraySingh/TimeZone/ReadMe.md

 ==========================================================
 1. Implement CQRS pattern to separate command

-2. Include unit Project with Unit ttest cases.
+2. Include Test Project with Unit test cases.

 3. Make use of Interfaces.